Learning with Interpretable Structure from Gated RNN: Our Approach

 \subsection{Hidden States Clustering}

 The first clustering method we consider exploiting is \emph{k-means}~\cite{hartigan1979algorithm}.
 K-means is to minimize the average squared Euclidean distance of points from their cluster centers, which is efficient, effective and widely used.
-To obtain a robust result, we use a variant of k-means named as \emph{k-means++}~\cite{DBLP:conf/soda/ArthurV07} which uses ``$D^2$ weighting" to weight and select cluster centers.
+To obtain a robust result, we use a variant of k-means named as \emph{k-means++}~\cite{DBLP:conf/soda/ArthurV07} by using more robust seeding method to select cluster centers.

-Nevertheless, directly using Euclidean distance may not be appropriate.
-Besides, it is reasonable to assume that the hidden state points in the same sequence are more similar, and the hidden state points that are close in time are also near in space.
-Thus, to consider this characteristic, we concatenate the original hidden state points with extra features which reflect the time closeness.
+Nevertheless, directly using Euclidean distance may not be the best choice.
+It is reasonable to assume that the hidden state points in the same sequence are more similar, and the hidden state points that are close in time are also near in space.
+Thus, to consider this characteristic, we concatenate the original hidden state points with extra features that reflect the time closeness.
 We present an illustration as follows:

 where $h_j^d$ means the $d$-th dimension of hidden state point $h_j$.
 The dimension $n$ of the extra feature is the number of sequences in $V$.
 Note that each element of a sequence corresponds to a hidden state.
 For the $j$-th element in the $i$-th sequence, the content in the $i$-th position of the extra feature is $j$.
 We call the extra feature ``extra position feature".
 After altering the space, we still use k-means++ to do clustering on the new space.
-We call this cluster method ``k-means-x".
+We call this cluster method \emph{k-means-x}.